FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### Working backwards with ease of adoption

-* The FOCUS group working on the specification aims to work backwards from essential FinOps capabilities that practitioners need to perform to prioritize the dimensions, metrics and the attributes of the cost and usage data that should be defined in the specification to fulfill that capability.
+* Aim to work backwards from essential FinOps capabilities that practitioners need to perform to prioritize the dimensions, metrics and the attributes of the cost and usage data that should be defined in the specification to fulfill that capability.
 * Be FinOps scenario-driven.
 Define columns that answer scenario questions; don't look for scenarios to fit a column, each column must have a use case.
 * Don't add dimensions or metrics to the specification just because it can be added.
 * When defining the specification, consideration should be made to existing data already in the major providers' (AWS, GCP, Azure, OCI) data sources.